Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Conclusion

 \section{Conclusion}

 Measuring semantic uncertainty in LVLMs is of critical importance for improving their reliabilty.
 In this work, we propose Semantic Gaussian Process Uncertainty (SGPU), a new Bayesian framework for quantifying semantic uncertainty in LVLMs that avoids explicit clustering and operates on the eigenspectrum of answer embeddings.
 Our approach provides three main advantages.
 First, \method\ achieves strong and often state-of-the-art performance across models and datasets on standard uncertainty-evaluation metrics such as AUROC, AUARC, and ECE, with particularly strong results on AUROC.
 Second, \method~ works in a fully black-box setting: it does not require access to internal model features, embeddings, or token-level probabilities.
 This makes it applicable to most real-world LVLMs where internal access is not available.
 Third, by using a Gaussian Process Classifier, \method~ can quantify its own uncertainty while predicting the uncertainty of the LVLM.
 This extra layer of confidence estimation makes the final predictions more stable and reliable.
 Overall, \method~ offers a simple, scalable, and robust way to measure uncertainty in modern LVLMs, in both white-box and black-box scenarios.

-\paragraph{Limitations.} A current limitation of \method~ relies on the use of multiple generations to compute semantic uncertainty, which increases computational cost.
-Nevertheless, our results demonstrate the potential of classifiers trained on similarity-matrix representations of model outputs.
-Future work may further explore this direction, develop more efficient sampling strategies, and investigate extensions to larger-scale or real-time settings.